gnembon/fabric-carpet/docs/scarpet/api/Auxiliary.md

 ### `print(expr)`, `print(player/player_list, expr)`

 Displays the result of the expression to the chat.
 Overrides default `scarpet` behaviour of sending everyting to stderr.
-Can optionally define player or list of players to send the message to
+Can optionally define player or list of players to send the message to.

 ### `format(components, ...)`, `format(l(components, ...))`